 The soothing aroma and taste of hibiscus tea help bring relief from cramps and menstrual pain.
 Furthermore, due to the health benefits of hibiscus tea that make it a soothing beverage, it can help ease symptoms of menstruation.
 So, every time you feel your mood take a sour turn or you binge eat more than your body can take, just sip on some hibiscus tea!

 8. Stimulates Sleep

 Are you the kinds that spend your days daydreaming and nights wide awake waiting for some kind of epiphany?
 Well, then it’s time to kiss that borderline insomnia goodbye with hibiscus tea.
 Known to inhabit sedative and anxiolytic effects, this health benefit of hibiscus tea can help induce sleep.
-From relieving pain, anxiety, fever to headaches, hibiscus tea can seemingly calm your mind and help you slip into a deep slumber at nights.
+From relieving pain, anxiety, and fever to headaches, hibiscus tea can seemingly calm your mind and help you slip into a deep slumber at night.

 A versatile beverage meant for all seasons, hibiscus tea is the kind of tea you can enjoy whenever, wherever.
-This crimson coloured drink is enriched with endless healthy advantages.
+This crimson-colored drink is enriched with endless healthy advantages.
 If one were to start counting the health benefits of hibiscus tea then they would run out of fingers.
 Though not many are familiar with this fact, almost 15-30% of Hibiscus tea is composed of organic acids.
-These acids include Malic acid, Tartaric acid and Citric acid, which are commonly found in fruits like grapes and beverages like wine.
-Above all, it has low toxicity which makes an ideal beverage for age groups at any given time.
+These acids include Malic acid, Tartaric acid, and Citric acid, which are commonly found in fruits like grapes and beverages like wine.
+Above all, it has low toxicity which makes it an ideal beverage for age groups at any given time.
 So go ahead and brew yourself a cup full of refreshing goodness!